iter8-tools/canary-tekton-example/README.md

 Once the candidate version is deployed, the iter8 controller will manage the canary deployment.

 Since we are using a toy application, we will need a way to drive load against the service.
 The iter8 analytics engine is not able to compare the candidate version to the existing base version if there is no load.
 We don't want to manually start this load, nor do we want to drive load when we aren't running a canary test.
 To do this, two additional tasks: one to generate load and one to monitor for completion and causes load to terminate.
-Finally, we can add a task to delete whichever version we decide not to keep.

 Our pipeline now looks like this:

-                               /-> Generate Load
+                               /-> generate load
-    Build -> Create Experiment -> Deploy
+    build -> create experiment -> deploy new version
-                               \-> Wait For Completion -> Delete
+                               \-> Wait for completion and delete

-Each task is reviewed in detail in the subsequence sections below.
+Each task is reviewed in detail below.
+However, we consider some preliminary issues first.

 For your convenience, the definitions used in this blog can be found in [here](http://github.com/iter8-tools/iter8-tekton-blog).